rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

      System->>Site: Any RSMP message
      Site-->>System: MessageAck

-1. A message is sent from supervision system or other equipment
+1. An RSMP message is sent from supervision system or other equipment
 2. The site responds with an message acknowledgement

 Site sends initial message